Cloud vs On-Premise Hosting

 On Premise

-Operating with an on-premise solution means your business is responsible for setting appropriate user access policies, installing antivirus software, and guarding against cyber-attacks.
-If mismanaged, on-premise servers can leave an organisation vulnerable to security threats.
+Operating with an on-premise solution means your business is responsible for security, including setting appropriate user access policies, installing antivirus software, and guarding against cyber-attacks.
+As attacks grow more sophisticated each year, this can leave an organisation vulnerable to security threats.

 Cloud

 So, what next?
+The team at Wavetree have years of knowledge in both areas of hosting, and our friendly team will be happy to help you figure out what is best for your business.
 The cloud offers a secure, scalable and affordable solution to hosting, however some people still have their doubts.
 Whether you’re interested in opting for an on-premise solution, or you’d like to discuss the opportunities that the cloud can bring to your business, please get in touch to talk to our team of experts.

 Comments